tianyichow-tcs/GDPM/README.md

 ## Output

-The output results of experiments are saved in folder `./output`.
-The approximation error during optimization is saved in `/output/Errors/`.
-The `/output/XTs/` folder contains user_interest matrix after optimization.
-The `/output/Opts/` folder contains the intermediate result of polarization-disagreement index during optimization.
-The `/output/Logs/` folder contains output from  `main_GDPM_BLs.jl` and `main_simulation.jl`.
-The `/output/figs/` folder contains figures to visualize the aforementioned results.
+The output results of experiments are saved in folder `output/`.
+The approximation error during optimization is saved in `output/Errors/`.
+The `output/XTs/` folder contains user_interest matrix after optimization.
+The `output/Opts/` folder contains the intermediate result of polarization-disagreement index during optimization.
+The `output/Logs/` folder contains output from  `main_GDPM_BLs.jl` and `main_simulation.jl`.
+The `output/figs/` folder contains figures to visualize the aforementioned results.

 ## Convert data to CSV
 This project uses `.jld` file format to save all output results.
-In order to use those result  We also provide a tool to convert `.jld` files to `.csv` files.
-Run the following code:
+In order to use those results in other programming languages,  we provide a tool to convert `.jld` files to `.csv` files.
+The following example shows how to use the tool:

 `julia convert2csv.jl "data/TwitterSmall/Y.jld" "data/TwitterSmall/topic_influence.csv"`

+where the `"data/TwitterSmall/Y.jld"` is the Julia data path and `"data/TwitterSmall/topic_influence.csv"` is the output file path.

 ## Citation